-\textbf{Training with synthetic data.} Artificial data creation for training machine learning models has been a standard approach for many visual recognition tasks, such as 3D body pose estimation~\cite{synthetic_cohenor, Patel:CVPR:2021}, 2D body part segmentation~\cite{varol17_surreal}, 3D hand pose estimation~\cite{hasson19_obman}, video action recognition~\cite{varol21_surreact}, 2D body pose estimation \cite{MocapSynth} pedestrian detection~\cite{SyntheDetect}, and optical flow~\cite{flyingchairs}.
+\textbf{Training with synthetic data.} Using synthetic data to train machine learning models is a standard approach for solving many visual recognition tasks, such as 3D body pose estimation~\cite{synthetic_cohenor, Patel:CVPR:2021}, 2D body part segmentation~\cite{varol17_surreal}, 3D hand pose estimation~\cite{hasson19_obman}, video action recognition~\cite{varol21_surreact}, 2D body pose estimation \cite{MocapSynth} pedestrian detection~\cite{SyntheDetect}, and optical flow estimation~\cite{flyingchairs}.
 In a similar spirit to us, the recent work of HUMANISE~\cite{Wang2022-jn} creates a synthetic dataset of human-scene interactions by combining 4 actions from BABEL~\cite{BABEL:CVPR:2021} with 3D scenes, and pairing them with language descriptions.
-In this work, we generate synthetic training data by combining existing 3D motion assets and language labels to overcome the data scarcity problem for compositional learning, which allows to avoid learning spurious correlations.
+In this work, we generate synthetic training data by combining existing 3D motion assets and language labels to overcome the data scarcity problem for compositional learning, helping our method to avoid learning spurious correlations.

 \textbf{Compositionality.} Compositionality has been explored in other areas of computer vision, such as visual relation detection~\cite{xu2018}, learning object attributes~\cite{Misra2017}, human-object interaction~\cite{Kato2018}, video prediction~\cite{ye2019cvp}, and video action recognition~\cite{Cruz2020}.
 For example, Shuffle-then-assemble~\cite{xu2018} explicitly forces their visual relation detection model to become object-agnostic to achieve generalization to unseen object pairs.
-Similarly, COINS~\cite{Zhao2022-iy} aims at generating compositions of human-scene static interactions, where poses that match a text description are generated in a 3D scene.
+Similarly, COINS~\cite{Zhao2022-iy} aims to generate compositions of human-scene static interactions, where poses that match a text description are generated in a 3D scene.
 Here, we focus on action compositionality in space, i.e., simultaneity in time.